 About Us

 Through her business The Pregnancy Centre, Dianne provides women and health and fitness professionals with resources on improving pelvic floor awareness during pregnancy and on returning to sport and exercise safely after birth.
-Her resources include the creation of online courses in pregnancy, postnatal, and women’s core fitness for fitness professionals, and for the Australian Fitness Network and for FitPro UK .
+Her resources include the creation of online courses in pregnancy, postnatal, and women’s core fitness for fitness professionals, available through FitPro UK.

-She worked with The Continence Foundation of Australia to design the Pregnancy Pelvic Floor App and The Pregnancy Guide, distributed and available free from the CFA.
-She was the Project Officer for The Pelvic Floor First campaign and collaborated with, some of Australia’s leading women’s health physiotherapists and fitness professionals to develop resources for pregnant and postnatal women related to exercise levels, safety, and risk reduction, of common problems such as stress urinary incontinence and pelvic organ prolapse.
+She worked with The Continence Foundation of Australia (now Continence Health Australia) to design the Pregnancy Pelvic Floor App and The Pregnancy Guide, distributed and available free from the CFA.
+She was the Special Project Officer for The Pelvic Floor First campaign and collaborated with some of Australia’s leading women’s health physiotherapists and fitness professionals to develop resources for pregnant and postnatal women related to exercise levels, safety, and risk reduction, of common problems such as stress urinary incontinence and pelvic organ prolapse.

 These resources, created in conjunction with The Pregnancy Centre are available free of charge from